Rheinmetall Caracal: Procurement

 In the replacement program, the Caracal competed with the Defenture ATTV family of vehicles.
 Specifically for this program, Defenture joined forces with Krauss-Maffei Wegmann.
 Both companies made an offer which conformed to the requirements.
 In the end, based on the operational and technical requirements and a substantial price difference, the Caracal was downselected.

 The German Armed Forces and Netherlands Armed Forces agreed on key points in a framework agreement with Rheinmetall: The German Armed Forces want to procure a total of up to 2,054 vehicles and the Netherlands Armed Forces up to 1,004 vehicles.
 The framework agreement has a total value of up to €1.9 billion gross and the German share will be financed from the German armed forces' special fund.

 The vehicles are to be used in variants for personnel transport, logistics, as well as medical vehicles and will replace the Wolf and the Mungo in the Rapid Forces Division.
 The Netherlands will use the Caracal in the 11th Airmobile Brigade, where it will replace the Luchtmobiel Speciaal Voertuig, Mercedes-Benz G280 CDI among others.
 Delivery of the first test models took place in the first quarter of 2024, with series delivery scheduled to begin in early 2025.

 As a first step, 1,508 vehicles - 1,004 for Germany and 504 for the Netherlands - worth around €870 million including VAT were ordered from the framework contract.
 According to Rheinmetall, the final assembly of the vehicles will take place entirely in the Netherlands at sites of VDL Groep and Rheinmetall Nederland.

 In November 2023, it was announced that Ukraine would receive 5 vehicles as part of the upgrade aid.
 A further delivery of 20 additional vehicles was announced in February 2024.

+Systems

+Germany

+Exail supplies the INS navigation systems, the Advans Ursa, for the German fleet.